danielvu04/data-operations-visualizer/README.md

 Data Operations Visualizer is a real-time dashboard that transforms complex data operations into an intuitive 3D cityscape.
 Each "building" represents a processing node.
 Lights, colors, motion, and brightness change dynamically based on live system metrics such as throughput, latency, error rate, and backlog.

-Inspired by real-world high-volume workflows (like healthcare claim pipelines, financial transaction flows, and logistics routing), this project makes operational health **instantly understandable** for both managers and engineers.
+Inspired by real-world high-volume workflows (like healthcare claim pipelines, financial transaction flows, and logistics routing), this project makes operational health **understandable** for both managers and engineers.

 ---